CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 loadbalance | Default configuration | Round-robin DNS load balancer that randomizes the order of A, AAAA, and MX records in an answer.
 For details, see loadbalance. |

-prometheus | Default configuration | API for obtaining CoreDNS metrics. {$POD_IP}:9153 is listened to by default.
-Retain the default setting.
+prometheus | Default configuration | API for obtaining CoreDNS metrics.
+It listens on {$POD_IP}:9153 by default.
+Keep the default setting.
 Otherwise, Prometheus cannot collect CoreDNS metrics.
 For details, see Prometheus. |

 forward | Default configuration | Forwards any queries that are not within the cluster domain of Kubernetes to predefined resolvers (/etc/resolv.conf).
 For details, see forward. |